Chicken Piccata Recipe

 Chicken Piccata is classic dish that is easy enough for a weeknight meal yet elegant enough for a special occasion.

 Tastebuds are a funny thing, at least mine are.
-I get stuck on a certain flavor combination and that’s all I want.
+Sometimes I get stuck on a certain flavor combination and I’m obsessed.
 Right now it’s everything lemon and capers.
 My infatuation was triggered by the Chicken Piccata served at one of our favorite restaurants, Marco Trattoria in Brevard, NC.
 Their Chicken Piccata is exceptional.
 The chicken is tender with the perfect sauce, a blend of butter, white wine, bright lemon and subtly salty capers.

 It was the capers that caught my attention.
-I had never been a big fan of capers, but the ones served at Marco Trattoria were different, more flavorful yet not overpowering as other capers I had encountered.
+I had never been a big fan of capers, but the ones served at Marco Trattoria are different.
+They’re more flavorful yet not as overpowering as other capers I had encountered.
 Since Marco Trattoria is over an hour away, I set out to perfect Chicken Piccata at home, beginning with hunting down the perfect capers.

-A bit of digging around was in order to try to figure out what makes one caper better than another.
-After some searching, I discovered that capers can be purchased packed in vinegar, salt brine or salt packed.
-Also, I learned that capers and caper berries are two different things.
-True capers are buds produced by the caper bush.
-If the buds are not picked and allowed to mature, they produce a caper berry.
+First, I needed to dig around to figure out what makes one caper better than another.
+Apparently, capers are packed in vinegar, salt brine or salt.
+I also learned that capers and caper berries are two different things.
+True capers are the buds grown on a caper bush.
+But, if you don’t pick the buds and allow them to mature, they produce a caper berry.
 It’s the latter, caper berries, that I don’t prefer.
 True capers, the bud part of the plant, are quite delicious, in my opinion.
-Like many foods, it comes down to personal preference, but for Chicken Piccata or other similar dishes, I would recommend using true capers and not caper berries.
+Like many foods, it comes down to personal preference.
+However, for Chicken Piccata or other similar dishes, I would recommend using true capers and not caper berries.
 Read more about capers and caper berries over at The City Cook.

 This Chicken Piccata Recipe is a basic approach to the classic dish.
-Chicken breasts are butterflied and pounded thin, dredged in flour and pan fried until golden.
-A light sauce is made using the pan drippings, white wine, shallots, chicken broth, capers, lemon juice, fresh parsley and a bit more butter.
-The chicken is added back into the sauce to coat all sides and served warm.
+First, butterfly and pound the chicken breasts, then dredge them in flour and pan fry until golden.
+Then, make a light sauce with the pan drippings, white wine, shallots, chicken broth, capers, lemon juice, fresh parsley and a bit more butter.
+Then add the chicken back into the sauce to coat all sides and served warm.
 Mercy, it’s delicious!
 It’s a dish that everyone should know how to prepare and once you do it will be one you return to often.
 It’s simple enough for a weeknight meal, yet sophisticated enough for a special occasion.